evhub/coconut/README.md

 CoconutScript is a modern, developer-friendly scripting language that compiles to Python, built for functional programming.

-CoconutScript is based on Python 3 syntax, but will compile to either Python 3 or Python 2.
+CoconutScript is based on Python 3 syntax and compiles to Python 3 code.
 CoconutScript does make significant changes from Python 3 syntax, however.
 The major differences from Python 3 are:

 * New operators:
 	* compose: `..` (in-place: `..=`)